Pins and Needles

 Vaccine Hesitancy

 Some people decided the vaccine wasn’t for them.
-Others decided to wait for a particular brand, Novavax, with old, well tried technology.
+Others decided to wait for a particular brand, Novavax, which old, well tried technology.
 It became, over time, a very divisive issue.
 We learnt to distinguish between anti vaxxers, many of whom embraced a variety of conspiracy theories, and those just wary of new vaccines: the hesitant.

 Vaccine Hub